alekangelov/epitaphjs/README.md

 #### Initializing Epitaph

 ```
-	// these are the default options
+	// these are all of the options
 	const options = {
-		tag: "span", // wraps around the characters
+		split: "letter" / "word" / "sentence", // how it should be split
+		tag: DomNode, // which dom node to affect
+		wrapWords: true/false // should the words be wrapped
+		className: "", // all around class name
+		return: true/false, // do you want to get the output of the plugin as a return or to alter the original dom node
-		className: null, // adds a classname to the tags
+		innerClass: "letter", // the class of the inner tags
-		return: false // If true it returns the array of dom elements and doesn't affect the original DOM node.
+		wrapperClass: "word", // the class of the wrapping
+		separator: "_", // separate the class from the iterator
 	}
 	const splitter = new Epitaph(domNode, options)
 ```